 Here is what we expect of a typical team member at Cantilever:

-- When tagged in Basecamp, or when you receive an internal email, reply within 24 business hours if you possibly can.
+- When tagged in a software tool, or when you receive an internal email, reply within 24 business hours if you possibly can.

-- When a client asks a question of you through basecamp or email, reply or delegate the duty to respond within 24 business hours.
+- When a client asks a question of you through a software tool or email, reply within 24 business hours.

 - Answer any calls or texts right away during your normal working times.
 This should happen rarely.
 Otherwise, our planning is not good enough and we are improvising too much.